AlbaneCM/airbnb/README.md

 		   b/ By borough

---> From here onwards: data added recently, so they look more like drafts, I would like to review if column names on pivot tables can be changed for example.
-Goal was to train/review groupby and pivot tables >
+--> From here onwards: data added today, so it does not look as finished, I would like to review if column names on pivot tables can be changed for example.
+Goal to add this was for me to train/review groupby and pivot tables
 	  	3. Average number of listings per host per borough
 		4. Number of units per year
 	   	  Easily showing when each marketplace boomed, by room type